SonghuaHu-UMD/songhuahu-umd.github.io/_pages/ResilientMobility.md

     Using location data of over 150 million monthly active mobile devices in the US, we successfully measure how human mobility changed during the COVID-19 pandemic using three metrics: average trips per person, average person-miles traveled, and percentage of residents staying home.
-Data are updated daily and made publicly available via an <a href="https://data.covid.umd.edu/"> online platform </a>.
+Data are updated daily and made publicly available via an <a href="https://data.covid.umd.edu/">online platform</a>.
   </div>
 </div>